spanner888/CamScripts/README.md

 Before running any of the Scripts menu scripts (the first three items), run the last item "Once only setup" to copy sample Tool shapes to your Tools Library and setup the Extended Machinability Material and model.

-[!CAUTION]
-Please remember to create a test Library Tool Table before you run any of the scripts, which are the first three menu items.

 Output of the scripts: